dknieriem/brave/wp-content/plugins/pixelyoursite/readme.txt

 == Changelog ==

+= PixelYourSite 7.1.6 =

+* Small code update to declare WooCommerce 4.0 compatibility.

+* Fixes for some issues related to file paths.
+In some environments this was causing error on Elementor or WooCommerce admin pages.

+* A new option to use PROFIT as value for your Facebook Pixel WooCommerce events.
+It works with  the [WooCommerce Cost of Goods plugin by PixelYourSite](https://www.pixelyoursite.com/woocommerce-cost-of-goods)

+= PixelYourSite 7.1.5 =

+* New features: Facebook Dynamic Ads events for blog posts.
+Simulate the DPA required events on normal blog posts.
+We will soon release a dedicated plugin that will help you import your blog content into a Facebook Product Catalog.

+* Google Analytics Enhanced Ecommerce: we removed the variation name from the product title and we added it as a separate parameter.

+* Google Analytics Enhanced Ecommerce: we fixed an error with variable products category.

+* Elementor: we fixed an error that was deleting Head & Footer scripts when a page was saved using Elementor.

+* UI updates to reflect new paid features: fire custom events once in X hours; Google Analytics list performance tracking.

+* Small code change to declare WooCommerce 3.9 compatibility.

 = PixelYourSite 7.1.4 =

 * Minor code changes to declare compatibility with WordPress 5.3 and WooCommerce 3.8.